 The most common type of breakdown is a flat battery – and whenever it happens, it’s always inconvenient.
 To get yourself back on the road, you can bump start or jump start your car.

 Here’s our quick all-you-need-to-know guide on how to bump start or jump start your car, as well as whether it impacts your car insurance.

 What’s the difference between bump starting and jump starting a car?

 Bump starting and jump starting a car are both ways to get your motor going but they work slightly differently.

 Bump starting: This is a way to get your car started and it’s also called push-starting or clutch popping.
 You need some willing volunteers to push your car along while you release the clutch and hopefully the car kicks into gear.

 Jump starting: To jump start a car you usually need a second vehicle and jump leads.
-You connect the two and use the second car’s battery to bring the first car back to life.
-You can also get jump start kits that don’t require a second car.
+You connect the 2 and use the second car’s battery to bring the first car back to life.
+You can also get battery jump start kits that don’t require a second car.